jaimerz/icb-berlin-qr-checkin/README.md

 ## Roles and Access

 - **Admins** can:
-  - Manage events, activities, and participants
+  - Manage years, classes, and students
-  - Import participants via CSV
+  - Import students via CSV
   - Generate QR badges (PDF/ZIP)
-  - Monitor live participant status
+  - Monitor live student status
 - **Leaders** can:
-  - Scan participants to track movement
+  - Scan students to track movement
-  - View participant locations
+  - View student locations

 ---

 ## Key Workflows

-- **Participant Management:** Add individually or import via CSV.
-Each participant has a deterministic QR code based on their name, church, and event ID.
+- **Student Management:** Add individually or import via CSV.
+Each student has a deterministic QR code based on their name, church, and year ID.
-- **Scanning Flow:** Leaders scan participants when they leave or return.
-Scans update the participant’s current location in real time.
+- **Scanning Flow:** Leaders scan students when they leave or return.
+Scans update the student’s current location in real time.
-- **Activity Logs:** Each movement is logged, including who performed the scan.
+- **Class Logs:** Each movement is logged, including who performed the scan.
 - **Badge Export:** QR codes can be exported as printable PDFs or ZIP files with individual QR images.

 ---